Haaguitos/haaguitos/README.md

 ## About me

 I'm Igor and I'm currently working as frontend software developer at Paipe | Technology and Inovation (Campo Bom, RS - Brasil) since 2020.
-My main technology is React.

 ## Languages and Technologies I use daily